| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 h1= foo

-Which outputs bar<h1>bar</h1> .
-Code buffered by = is escaped
+Which outputs bar<h1>bar</h1>.
+Code buffered by=is escaped

 by default for security, however to output unescaped return values

-p!= aVarContainingMoreHTML
+you may use!=: p!= aVarContainingMoreHTML

 Jade also has designer-friendly variants, making the literal JavaScript